yodkwtf/node-express-course/07-file-upload/readme.md

    - Make sure the directory is public
    - Use **mv** function of the package to move the image to the specified directory
    - Send image path as a response

+#### Alerts

+- We need to make sure to upload the product image to the server before creating that product since creating the product will demand the image path from us.
+- Make sure the directory where the images are uploaded is publicly available.

+#### Frontend

+- Everytime we upload an image, we send a POST request to `/products/uploads` and save the image src in the frontend and only when we submit the form we make a POST request to `/products` to create the new product.
+- Hence, we are getting image path first and then only using that path to create the product.

+#### Cloudinary

+- We can always store the uploads to our servers byt storing them at a cloud is a better option as we get more space, speed, etc.
+- That's why we use [cloudinary](https://cloudinary.com/) in this project.
+- Setup 3 varibales in .env by the name _cloud_name_, _cloud_api_key_, and _cloud_api_secret_.
+- Enter the required values and install the [cloudinary package](https://www.npmjs.com/package/cloudinary).
+- Import it in `app.js`and **must use v2**
+- Run the config method and pass the required data from `.env` variables